objcio/articles/2014-12-10-debugging.md

 **Arm64** is similar to armv7, however, since there are more registers available, the whole range of `$x0` to `$x7` is used to pass over variables, before falling back to the stack register `$sp`.

-You can learn more about stack layout for [x86](http://eli.thegreenplace.net/2011/02/04/where-the-top-of-the-stack-is-on-x86/), [x86-64](http://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64/), and of course in the [AMD64 ABI Draft](http://www.x86-64.org/documentation/abi.pdf).
+You can learn more about stack layout for [x86](http://eli.thegreenplace.net/2011/02/04/where-the-top-of-the-stack-is-on-x86/) and [x86-64](http://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64/), and also by reading the [AMD64 ABI Draft](http://www.x86-64.org/documentation/abi.pdf).

 ### Using the Runtime

 Another technique to track method execution is overriding the methods with a log statement before calling super.
-However, manually swizzling just to be able to debug more conveniently isn't really time efficent.
+However, manually swizzling just to be able to debug more conveniently isn't really time efficient.
 A while back, I wrote a small library called [*Aspects*](http://github.com/steipete/Aspects) that does exactly that.
 It can be used in production code, but I mostly use it for debugging and to write test cases.
 (If you're curious about Aspects, you can [learn more here.](https://speakerdeck.com/steipete/building-aspects))

 ```objc
 #import "Aspects.h"